Blue and green gradient placeholder image

 Professional headshot of Mario Kerby.

-Mario Kerby has 37 years of experience in environmental management, integrated water resources management, agriculture and rural development, and public financial management.
-He is currently serving as the chief of party of the Tunisia FIRST project.
-In his current capacity, he is assisting the Tunisian Ministry of Finance improve its tax administration through IT solutions, process improvements, enhanced policy tools, and improved communications.
-Mario also served as the deputy chief of party of the Feed the Future Haiti Watershed Initiative for National Natural Environmental Resources, in which he managed watershed management, including sustainable agriculture, agro-forestry, and disaster risk management activities.
+Mario Kerby has 41 years of experience in environmental management, integrated water resources management, agriculture and rural development, and public financial management.
+He is currently serving as a senior director in the Middle East and North Africa business unit where he oversees the implementation of the Iraq Durable Communities and Economic Opportunities (DCEO) program to foster economic growth and build community resilience.
+Prior to his current assignment, Mr. Kerby served as chief of party of the Tunisia FIRST project in which he assisted the Tunisian Ministry of Finance improve its tax administration through IT solutions, process improvements, enhanced policy tools, and improved communications.
+Mario also served as the deputy chief of party of the Feed the Future Haiti Watershed Initiative for National Natural Environmental Resources (WINNER), in which he managed watershed management, including sustainable agriculture, agro-forestry, and disaster risk management activities.
 Mario has previously led agriculture and water management programs in Morocco.
 Prior to his work on USAID programs, he was vice president of ICF International.
 He holds master’s and bachelor’s degrees in economics from American University.

 by Mario Kerby